Here’s all you need to know about choosing between gold and silver coins or bars…

 But You Also Need to Decide Between NZ Gold and Silver Coins or NZ Gold and Silver Bars!

 Sheesh – no wonder you’ve put off buying gold for so long – it can seem complicated!

 But in reality it’s not.
 You just need to consider the pros and cons.

 The lowest mark up over the gold spot price will likely be for gold bars/ingots.
 This is because bars are “poured” and so fabrication costs are less than “minted” gold coins which are pressed.
 Same goes for silver bars versus silver coins.
 You’ll also generally pay more for smaller denominations in both coins and bars which also comes down to the production cost for each.
 So 1 kilogram’s worth of one ounce silver coins will obviously cost significantly more than a 1 kilogram silver bar.

 So there’s a number of factors to take into account.
 It might be that if you’re unsure you could consider a mixture of them?

-What other question on gold coins do you have?
+What other question on coins vs bars do you have?
 Leave a comment below and we’ll do our best to answer them…

 Note: We have access to large range of gold and silver products including gold bars and gold coins made in NZ as well as from offshore producers.
-We have access to 3 major NZ precious metals suppliers and often the prices we have negotiated for our readers are better than if you went directly to them as a new customer.
 So give us a call on 0800 888 GOLD (0800 888 465) if you’d like to get a quote or email email@example.com.
-Or for more information visit this page: Get a gold or silver
+Or for more information visit this page: Buy gold or silver